What Derived Means Here

 Structural arguments are clearly marked.
 They typically appear in “Remarks” or carry qualifiers like “this motivates” or “the natural identification is.”
 They are the physics — the insight that connects formal mathematics to the physical world — and they are the parts most in need of future formalization.

-What “Rigorous” Status Means
+What “Derived” Status Means

-A derivation marked “rigorous” satisfies four criteria:
+A derivation marked “derived” satisfies four criteria:

 1. Complete chain.
 Every step from axioms to conclusion is written out, with no gaps marked “obvious” or “left to the reader.”